v1.2 Documentation

 Eagle integration

 If you use Eagle, you can send generated images manually or automatically.
-Prompt and metadata can also be converted into Eagle tags.
+You can choose the destination folder and convert Prompt and metadata into Eagle tags.

 Eagle Integration